 - 1/8 teaspoon instant espresso (optional)

 - In a medium pot, add cream, egg yolks, vanilla, and salt.
 Over medium heat, constantly stir mixture (yes, constantly!) until steaming hot (almost simmering) and the mixture thickens enough to pass the wooden spoon test.

 - The wooden spoon test will help check whether your cream mixture has thickened to a custard.
-Stir your mixture until steaming hot and you feel a bit of resistance as you stir.
-Then use your finger to trace a line on the back of the spoon.
-If there is a creamy coating on the back of the spoon and the line remains visible, the custard is thick enough and it’s done!
+Stir your mixture until it's steaming hot and about to simmer (roughly 10 minutes).
+Right before it's about to simmer, you'll start to feel a bit of resistance as you stir and the mixture thickens.
+Then use your finger to trace a line on the back of a wooden spoon.
+If there is a creamy coating on the back of the spoon and the line remains strong and visible (not faint), the custard is thick enough and it’s done!
 See the video for step-by-step instructions!

 - Add chocolate (and instant espresso if desired) and stir until melted.

 - Pour mixture into a blender and blend until creamy smooth.

 - Pour into individual ramekins or small bowls, and let chill in the refrigerator for at least 90 minutes before serving.